Creating a Storage Event Task

 )

-# instead we need to specify a trigger,
+# instead, specify a trigger,

 # so that we can submit the task as a regular task